 Focused on customer centricity, Covestro is already expanding its portfolio of climate neutral products continuously.
 Fundamental macro-economic challenges are addressed by enabling sustainable and unique solutions in key markets.
 The high demand for sustainable solutions is additionally growing due to global trends.
 Urbanization, for example, increases the focus on constructing new energy-efficient buildings and renovating old ones.
 Large quantities of MDI are used worldwide as a raw material for making rigid polyurethane (PU) foam, a very effective insulation material for buildings and refrigerators.
-Now Covestro has added a climate neutral MDI to the product portfolio.
+Now Covestro has added a climate neutral3 MDI to the product portfolio.
 40 million metric tons of CO2 equivalent could be saved by using PU insulation.
 The new MDI types are climate neutral from the cradle to the gate thanks to the use of precursors from ISCC PLUS-certified mass-balanced organic waste and residual materials.

-Another groundbreaking example for sustainable products is Covestro’s world first climate neutral polycarbonate, made using raw materials from mass-balanced organic waste and residual materials as well as renewable energy.
+Another groundbreaking example for sustainable products is Covestro’s world first climate neutral4 polycarbonate, made using raw materials from mass-balanced organic waste and residual materials as well as renewable energy.
 With the increasing trend of electromobility and the regulatory push for electric vehicles (EV), charging systems need to grow continuously, too.
 Using the climate neutral polycarbonate for EV charger could enable savings up to 450 kilotons CO2 equivalent by 2030.
 Covestro’s climate neutral polycarbonate is being shipped to customers since 2021.